 On this page you can configure the access level of the user to log on to the Web management page.
-The switch provides two access levels: Guest and Admin.
-The guest only can view the settings without the right to configure the switch; the admin can configure all the functions of the switch.
+The switch provides four access levels: Admin, Operator, Power User and User.
+"Admin" means that you can edit, modify and view all the settings of different functions.
+"Operator" means that you can edit, modify and view most of the settings of different functions.
+"Power User" means that you can edit, modify and view some of the settings of different functions.
+"User" means that you can only view some of the settings of different functions without the right to edit or modify.
 The Web management pages contained in this guide are subject to the admin's login without any explanation.